anggit-marcellino/Siakad-UNIDHA/README.md

 # Siakad
-Use .Net Core
+-Use .Net Core
-Use Template blazor
+-Use Template blazor